ShisuiMadara/StockCharts/README.md

 # StockCharts
-Plotting real time user friendly plots on stock market from a certain time period using yahoo finance API.
+Plotting real time user friendly plots on stock market from a certain date to another using yahoo finance API.

 <h1>Technologies used</h1>
 <br>